top of page

 If your Nikon Z8 initially locks onto a bird but then suddenly shifts focus, hesitates, or refuses to stay locked, you are not imagining it.

-This is not random.
-It is how the autofocus system responds to interruption and competing information.
+This behaviour is not random.
+It is how the autofocus system responds to interruption and competing information, particularly when the subject is small in the frame or partially obscured.

 Start With This (Quick Fix You Can Try Today)